This story was updated on Sept. 23, 2019.

 Some have questioned whether relocation of problem bears is a viable solution.
 While this is a tactic Wyoming Game and Fish has used for decades, MacKay said they have “limited options for places to move bears” as they cannot relocate them to the national parks or the Wind River Reservation.
 However, there may be the potential to move them to other ecosystems or tribal lands.
 “These are potential options we would be open to after a thorough discussion with those groups and other potentially affected entities, who have not approached us,” he said, “and the relocation would need to be to suitable habitat.”

 Others have expressed concern over human safety in and around Yellowstone National Park and Grand Teton National Park as the bear population grows.
-Most recently, on August 23, a grizzly attacked a 10-year-old boy who was hiking a backwoods trail in Yellowstone with his family; the boy apparently suffered from an injured wrist and puncture wounds to the back and buttocks.
+Most recently, in September 2019, three hunters were attacked by grizzlies in two separate incidents in Montana.

-To manage the rise in population levels, Wyoming Game and Fish decided to open a hunt — a decision that followed a series of public meetings in and around GYE. “[We] traveled around the state to get the public’s opinions on the future of grizzly bear management, including hunting,” said MacKay.
+To manage the rise in population levels following FWS’ last attempt at delisting the species, Wyoming Game and Fish decided to open a hunt — a decision that followed a series of public meetings in and around GYE. “[We] traveled around the state to get the public’s opinions on the future of grizzly bear management, including hunting,” said MacKay.
 “The public told us that they supported hunting in Wyoming.”

 “They’re not going to have a hunt that takes more bears than is sustainable for the population.”